FRENCH LANGUAGE II FOR PROFESSIONAL PURPOSES - 2019/0

 - Subject-specific knowledge of French language in a professional environment.

 Thus, the summative assessment for this module consists of:

 - Two hour exam.
-Students answer three questions, in French, based on a text which topic refers to professional French, and write an essay on a topic related to the text.
+Students answer questions on grammar, reading comprehension, and write an essay relating to topics studied over the course of the semester.
 Assesses ability to write accurate and appropriate French, demonstrate knowledge and understanding of topics covered.

 Formative assessment and feedback

 - Formative assessment will focus on student participation and class discussions throughout the module.

 - Students will be provided with detailed written feedback following coursework assignments.

 - Verbal feedback will also occur in class and individual appointments if required.